goabstract/abstract-sdk/docs/reference.md

 ![API][api-icon]

-A comment in Abstract can be left on a branch, commit or layer.
-Comments on layers can also include an optional annotation that represents a box drawn ontop of the layer, this can be used to leave comments about specific areas of a layer.
+A comment in Abstract can be left on a branch, commit, or layer.
+Comments on layers can also include an optional annotation that represents a bounding area ontop of the layer, this can be used to leave comments about specific areas.

 ### The comment object